Attentive to the Sacred,

 In 2016, preparing for the seed to be sown…

-In 2020, working on The Permaculture Principles of Organic Gardening, we have transformed our garden into using ‘No dig’ systems that utilizes all composting materials – cardboard, papers, prunings and lawn cuttings….
+In 2020, working on The Permaculture Principles of Organic Gardening, we have transformed our garden into using ‘No dig’ systems that utilises all composting materials – cardboard, papers, prunings and lawn cuttings….

 In developing the garden, we hope it will be a space of beauty and celebration.
 Our garden enhances the activities of the Centre with our veggies and fruits central to our menu.

-The sacredness of this space reflect the sacredness in all life that surrounds us – the birds, the sea creatures, the ancient sheoak, the lava blister, the human.
+The sacredness of this space reflects the sacredness in all life that surrounds us – the birds, the sea creatures, the ancient sheoak, the lava blister, the human.

 Worm Farms